 - Preheat your oven to 350℉.
 Lightly spritz 9-inch (8.5-inch works too!) loaf pan with cooking spray.
 Cut a rectangle of parchment paper and press it into the loaf pan, leaving some tabs that stick up on the sides.
 This makes it easy to lift out your cake once it's baked.

-- Combine granulated sugar and meyer lemon zest in a small bowl, then use your fingers to pinch and rub the mixture together.
+- Combine granulated sugar and Meyer lemon zest in a small bowl, then use your fingers to pinch and rub the mixture together.
 I usually do this for a minute or two, just because it feels nice 🙂

 - In a separate bowl whisk all-purpose flour, baking powder, baking soda, and salt until well mixed.

 - Add the dry mixture in 2 batches, beating well after each addition.
-Put the mixer aside and add your meyer lemon juice to the batter, using a rubber spatula or wooden spoon to fold it in by hand.
-If you listen you can kind of hear the lemon juice and baking soda reacting – producing a whispery fizzle.
+Put the mixer aside and add your Meyer lemon juice to the batter, using a rubber spatula or wooden spoon to fold it in by hand.
+If you listen you can kind of hear the lemon juice and baking soda reacting - producing a whispery fizzle.

 - Pour the batter into your prepared loaf pan.
 Transfer to the oven and bake for 50-60 minutes, until a cake tester or toothpick inserted in the center comes out clean.